laurenlatham97/lab-02-plastic-waste/lab-02.md

 ![](lab-02_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->

 Below is a density plot demonstrating plastic waste per capita with each continent color-coded.
-I lowered the alpha to 0.3 data from each continent can be seen more easily.
+I lowered the alpha to 0.3 so that data from each continent can be seen more easily.
 The color and fill go in the mapping aesthetics because they are mapped to specific variables, whereas the alpha information goes in the geom characteristics because it is